Second-Order Constrained Dynamic Optimization: Detail of SQP for Dynamical Systems

 \subsubsection{Hessian Update}

-After updating $x$ with appropriate $\alpha$, the gradient and Hessian of the QP subproblem are updated for the next iteration.
-The gradient is updated by computing the gradient with the new $x$.
-For the Hessian, since its exact computation is expensive and since it needs to be PD, BFGS quasi-Newton update \citep{Broyden1970BFGS, Fletcher1970BFGS, Goldfarb1970BFGS, Shanno19070BFGS} is used, which is give as follows.
+After updating $x$ with appropriate $\alpha$, the new subproblem is obtained, whose gradient is computed with the new $x$.
+For the Hessian, since its exact computation is expensive and needs to be PD, BFGS quasi-Newton update \citep{Broyden1970BFGS, Fletcher1970BFGS, Goldfarb1970BFGS, Shanno19070BFGS} is used, which is give as follows.

 This update law can keep $H_{k+1}$ PD if $H_{k}$ is PD and the approximate curvature $y_{k}^{\tr}\delta_{k}$ is positive.
 The term curvature comes from the curvature condition, which states that the step size $\alpha$ must satisfy.